Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Lectures/05 - Relations and functions.md

 above is binary relations, you can have n-ary relations

+functions $\subset$ relations, all functions are relations

+special functions = each mmber of thte soruce set is only used o

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/Computing Fundamentals/Home|Computing Fundamentals]] / **[[Learning/Computing Fundamentals/Lectures/05 - Relations and functions|05 - Relations and functions]]**